apollo

 Caution

-Flanzen D Tablet may affect driving as it causes dizziness.
+Flanzen D Tablet may impair driving, as it can cause dizziness.
 Drive or operate machinery only when you are alert.

 bannner image